nxp-mcuxpresso/nxp-vee-imxrt1170-evk/README.md

 SDK 6 is currently limited to the build, test and simulation of **Applications and Add-on Libraries** (see [Scope and Limitations](https://docs.microej.com/en/latest/SDK6UserGuide/limitations.html#sdk-6-limitations) for more information).
 If you need other features, such as **developping a VEE Port**, you have to use the SDK 5.

 If you are an application developer only and do not need to make changes to the VEE Port, you can use the SDK 6.
-Please click on the button below to access to the SDK 6 Getting Started on the i.MX RT1170 EVK.
+Please click on the button below to access to the SDK 6 Getting Started on the i.MX RT1170 Evaluation Kit.

 [![sdk6-documentation](Documentation/pictures/common/sdk6-button.png)](https://docs.microej.com/en/latest/SDK6UserGuide/gettingStartedIMXRT1170.html)